PassKeyRa/innopolis-report/README.md

 - Collective expression tools for Web3 communities
 - Community sentiment analysis and trend identification

+# Data

+All data is stored on chain, therefore it can not be deleted or modified.
+There is frontend page to generate report.
+This frontend takes data from blockchain and generates HTML page with vote statistics.
+Anyone can launch docker image to generate report locally.

 ## Project Structure

 The repository consists of three main components: